PRACTICAL INFORMATION/ FAQ

 If we come to your school, we will arrive by car 45 minutes before show time.
 We will have everything we need with us, but we will need access to the space in order to prepare the first show in time.
 Then you bring a group of students to watch the show.
 The show will last an hour (or less for primary students.)
 Then you take the students away and usually, if you want a different show for another group, we will take some time to pack away the first show and prepare the next show.
 The same team of actors can play up to three different shows in a morning.
 It is even possible to play four shows by special arrangement.

 The best way to start the process of booking a show is to send us a short email with the number of students you have, the levels of English, and any special time requirements (e.g. the show must be on Thursday, you want the show at the end of November, etc).
-Then we can recommend a program based on our capacity.
+Then we can recommend a program based on your needs and our capacity.

 How Many Students Do We Need?